Data & Learning

 • Expand access to medical care, mental health supports, and healthy food.

-• Foster community cohesion with parks and gathering spaces.
+• Foster community cohesion with gathering spaces.

 • Support local businesses and create a thriving commercial core.